yuyousama/cellMigrationModel/README.md

-# cellMigrationModel

-This is the Python source code for a Monte Carlo approach to simulating cell behavior.
+This repository contains the Python source code for a Monte Carlo simulation of cell behavior.

-1. System requirements
+1. System Requirements
-   This program was written under Python 3.9.12.
-This program was written and tested under Python version 3.9.12 and has not been tested to run on other versions of Python.
-Note that Python 3.9+ cannot be used on Windows 7 or earlier.
-The numpy, pylab, and gc modules need to be imported.
+This program was developed and tested using Python version 3.9.12 on Windows 10.
+Compatibility with other Python versions or operating systems has not been verified.
+Please note that Python 3.9+ is incompatible with Windows 7 or earlier.
+The program requires the numpy, pylab, and gc modules.

-2. Installation guide
+2. Installation Guide
-   The program itself can be downloaded and run directly after installing the corresponding version of the Python program in advance.
-You can visit https://www.python.org/ to get the latest version of Python and the corresponding installation documentation.
-I believe this will take about 5 to 30 minutes, typically.
+The program can be downloaded and run directly after installing the appropriate Python version.
+Visit Python's official website (https://www.python.org/) to download Python and access installation instructions.
+The entire installation process typically takes 5 to 30 minutes.

 3. Demo
-   This is a simulation program and does not require demo data to run.
-The program outputs several .csv files and corresponding images to describe the various properties of the simulated cells over time.
-The time required for the simulation is related to the computer configuration; on the authors' computer, it took 1-3 minutes to complete the simulation of one cell.
+This simulation program does not require additional input data to run.
+However, pre-generated simulation results are provided in the Demo folder for reference.
+The program outputs several .csv files containing the properties of simulated cells over time, similar to those in the Demo folder.
+Simulation times vary depending on hardware; on the authors' system (i5-10400F CPU, 16GB RAM), simulating one cell typically takes 1–3 minutes.

-4. Instructions for use
+4. Instructions for Use
-   After installing Python, just run the “python model_clear_version.py” command line (without quotes) in the model directory.
+After installing Python, navigate to the program directory and run the following command in the terminal:
+      python model_clear_version.py